donald-macritchie/holiday-cottages/README.md

 ##### Edit Booking

-- When the user click on the "edit booking" button, this will navigate the user to the Edit booking page.
+- When the user clicks on the "edit booking" button, this will navigate the user to the Edit booking page.
 On the page is displayed the same form they used to make the original booking and the current booking details are autopopulated in the fields.
 From here users can edit the check in dates, check out dates, number of guests and the guest name.
 Once the user has clicked "confirm" they will be redirected back to their profile.

 ![This is an image of the edit booking page](./static/screenshots/edit-booking.png)

 ##### Delete Booking

-- If a users decides to cancel their booking, they will click "delete booking".
+- If a users decides to cancel their booking, they can click "delete booking".
 This will direct them to the delete booking page.
-The page will display a warning message sking them if they are sure, along with the current booking details and a "delete" button.
-Once click this will redirect them back to their profile.
+The page will display a warning message asking them if they are sure, along with the current booking details and a "delete" button.
+Once the delete button is clicked, this will redirect them back to their profile.

 ![This is an image of the delete bookiong page](./static/screenshots/delete-booking.png)